Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/SQLMI/_index.md

   ![Screenshot showing the deploy-sqlmi script running](./deploy_sqlmi_script_running.png)

-- Once this script completes, open the resource group and group by type to see the Azure Arc-enabled SQL Managed Instance deployed with HCIBox.
+- Once this script completes, open the resource group and group by type to see the Azure Arc-enabled SQL Managed Instance deployed with LocalBox.

   ![Screenshot showing clusters in resource group](./rg_sqlmi.png)